-Figure 8 - Haltech Elite/Nexus Trigger Configuration Example (NSP Software)
+Figure 9 - Haltech Elite Trigger Configuration

-The trigger angle above (for Haltech) is for starting point only as it may be affected by head or block machining, head gasket thickness, camshafts or any other variable that may alter base timing.
+The trigger angle above is for starting point only as it may be affected by head or block machining, head gasket thickness, camshafts or any other variable that may alter base timing.
 On certain ECUs (such as Haltech Platinum Sport), the TDC angle must also be set higher than the maximum ignition timing that you intend to run, this can be achieved by altering the trigger tooth offset.

 - 29. Enable timing lock (i.e. at 10°) and disable the injectors. - 30.
 With a timing light and coil on plug extension lead installed to mount your timing light inductive clamp onto (visible in figure 7), crank the engine and adjust the trigger angle until the timing on the crank pulley matches the timing lock figure on the ECU. - 31.
-Once all parameters are satisfactorily configured, enable the injectors, fill coolant and start the engine.

-- 32. With the engine idling and timing lock still enabled, double check that the timing is still synchronised with the timing lock.
-Slight re-adjustment is normal, where the TDC angle is previously set, was set at lower cranking speed. - 33.
-Using a digital oscilloscope or the scope function in your ECU software, analyse the crank and cam home signal simultaneously when the engine is running at operating temperature.
-If the instruction for the cam home key alignment and trigger edge settings has been followed, the cam home signal event should not be near where the missing tooth on crank is.
-For Haltech Elite/Nexus, the 'home%travel' channel would read approximately between 40% 60%.
+Once all parameters are satisfactorily configured, enable the injectors, fill coolant and start the engine. - 32.
+With the engine idling and timing lock still enabled, double check that the timing is still synchronised with the timing lock.
+Re-adjustment is normal, where the TDC angle is previously set, was set at lower cranking speed.
+Re-adjustment is also normal after couple of heat cycles from a brand-new timing belt replacement due to stretch. - 33.
+Using a digital oscilloscope or the diagnosis function in your ECU software, analyse the crank and cam home signal simultaneously when the engine is running at operating temperature.
+The falling edges between the crank and cam signal must be separated by rotating your cam sensor housing, otherwise, overlapping signal edges will cause edge swap where misfire/synchronisation error will occur.
+This is applicable for all ECUs.